shopware/admin-api-reference/docs/guides/quick-start/02-product-management.md

 ## Category

-Products are organized into categories within catalogue.
+Products are organized into categories within the catalog.

 Below is a sample request to create a category: